 Regardless of their background, many emotionally intense adults confess to having felt lonely and misunderstood for years, being plagued with self-doubts, and living with a lingering sense of existential loneliness.

 The good news is, with the right information and support, liberation from the pain of ‘being too much’ is possible.
 Once the highly sensitive or gifted people have discovered the origin of their differences, they begin a journey of retrieving long lost gifts.

-As they step into embracing their unique qualities, they learn to trust their unique ways of relating to the world, and are able to connect to what they have to offer.
-Themes such as authentic existence, meaning of life, and purpose of being come to the foreground of awareness, as they embark on the true journey towards self- actualization.
+As they step into embracing their unique qualities, they learn to trust their unique ways of relating to the world and are able to connect to what they have to offer.
+Themes such as authentic existence, the meaning of life, and the purpose of being come to the foreground of awareness, as they embark on the true journey towards self-actualisation.